Stroke - Cerebrovascular Accident (CVA)

 • Absence of regular physical activities.

 By now, you know the risk factors that increase the possibility of suffering from a stroke.
-But there are various measures for preventing the condition.
+However, there are various measures to prevent the condition.
 So here are the ways that will help to reduce the risk.

-• Maintain normal blood pressure level.
+• Maintain normal blood pressure levels.
 If necessary, follow medication.

 • Refrain from regular drinking, smoking, and consumption of harmful drugs.